zf3/sdram-tang-primer-20k/README.md

 This is a simple low-latency, word-based and non-bursting controller for SDRAM modules on the [Tang Primer 20k](https://www.aliexpress.com/item/1005004653308809.html) FPGA board.
 The SDRAM chip tested is [Winbond W9812G6KH-6](https://www.winbond.com/resource-files/da00-w9812g6khc1.pdf) (2M x 4 banks x 16 bits), in total 128 Mbits.

 Under default settings (max 66.7Mhz):
-- Latency for every data read is 4 cycles.
+- The latency for every data read is 4 cycles.
 - Read/write operations take 5 cycles to complete.
 There's no overlap between reads/writes.
 - Max bandwidth is therefore 26.7 MB/s (66.7/5*2).
 - All reads/writes are done with auto-precharge.
 So the user does not need to deal with row activations and precharges.